fkie-cad/cwe_checker/README.md

 ### Using the docker image ###

-The simplest way is to pull the latest Docker image from [dockerhub](https://hub.docker.com/r/fkiecad/cwe_checker):
+The simplest way is to pull the latest Docker image from the [Github container registry](https://github.com/fkie-cad/cwe_checker/pkgs/container/cwe_checker):
--   `docker pull fkiecad/cwe_checker:latest` yields an image based on the current master branch.
+-   `docker pull ghcr.io/fkie-cad/cwe_checker:latest` yields an image based on the current master branch.
--   `docker pull fkiecad/cwe_checker:stable` yields an image based on the latest stable release version.
+-   `docker pull ghcr.io/fkie-cad/cwe_checker:stable` yields an image based on the latest stable release version.
--   `docker pull fkiecad/cwe_checker:v0.6` yields an image based on the v0.6 stable release version.
+-   `docker pull ghcr.io/fkie-cad/cwe_checker:v0.6` yields an image based on the v0.6 stable release version.
 However, it is recommended to switch to newer stable releases as soon as they get published, since improvements between stable versions can be quite significant.

 If you want to build the docker image yourself, just run